ABOUT THE AUTHOR

 Nomads Magnum Opus is the third installment in the Nomads universe.
 It has much of the original material, from Nomads and Nomads More of Everything, streamlined into a better format.
 Tables have been combined and reworked for quicker reference and creatures have been revamped with new abilities, and a more reader friendly informational layout to make things easier for the players and Gamemaster.
 The planet Valorus, and especially its frontier city, Deep Orleans, have been fleshed out in great detail to provide a fun and exciting locale for character downtime as well as adventuring areas, a plethora of encounters, NPCs, and things to do while in town and on the mostly untamed planet.
 Deep Orleans can make a great base of operations for your player characters as they navigate political intrigue, dangerous assassins, planetary exploration, and so much more.
 You’ll be able to run an entire campaign based there if you choose, with your players able to get into new and different forms of excitement and trouble every game night.

-ABOUT TRIBULATION APOCALYPSE
+TRIBULATION APOCALYPSE INTRO

 PREFACE